clearlinux/clear-linux-documentation/source/tutorials/kubernetes-bp.rst

    .. note::

-      If the minor version of Kubernetes changes, |CL| shows a message-of-the-day, or `motd`.
-When the `motd` appears, you **must postpone** a kubelet restart on master and nodes until the control plane is properly updated. :command:`swupd update` does not restart services automatically unless explicitly configured to do so.
+      If the minor version of Kubernetes changes, |CL| shows a message-of-the- day, or `motd`.
+When the motd appears, you **must postpone** a kubelet restart on master and nodes until the control plane is properly updated.
+      :command:`swupd update` does not restart services automatically unless explicitly configured to do so.

 #.
-Now follow these instructions in kubernetes documentation.
+Now follow these instructions from the kubernetes documentation.

    * `Upgrade control plane`_
    * `Drain control plane node`_